lucasluc4/lucasluc4/README.md

 :notebook: I've studied Computer and Telecommunications Engineering at Universidade Federal do Ceará and Télécom Saint-Étienne, and Project Management at Fundação Getúlio Vargas
 </samp>
 <br />

 ---
+### My main projects 🔭

+- I have a blog built in Hugo and hosted in Github pages and can be accessed at https://www.lucasmaia.dev.
+It's open source and you can access the repo clicking [here](https://github.com/lucasluc4/lucasmaiadev-blog)

+- I have an application for personal finances that can be accessed at https://meubolso.lucasmaia.dev

+---